joeyparrish/total-perspective-vortex/README.md

 The template files can contain actual logic to transform the input data, loop over it for repeated configs, and provide additional information as output.

+Template files use the Jinja2 template engine, so you will want to get familiar with the Jinja documentation here: http://jinja.pocoo.org/docs/

 The default location for the templates folder is `/etc/total-perspective-vortex/templates`, and you can override that with the `-t` option.